-Also known as Govinda and Balaji, he is regarded as “Kaliyuga Varada/Daivam”, one who always protects his devotee and blesses them with wealth and success.
+Also known as Govinda and Balaji, he is regarded as “Kaliyuga Varada/Daivam,” one who always protects his devotee and blesses them with wealth and success.

-Represented by five deities (Berams) namely Dhruva (Moolavar), Kautuka, Snapan, Utsava, and Bali Beram, the mantra used for Lord Venkateswara is “Om Namo Venkatesaya, Om Namo Narayana” and “Sri Venkateshwara Supravatam”.
+Represented by five deities (Berams), namely Dhruva (Moolavar), Kautuka, Snapan, Utsava, and Bali Beram, the mantra used for Lord Venkateswara is “Om Namo Venkatesaya, Om Namo Narayana” and “Sri Venkateshwara Supravatam.”

 Legend of Lord Venkateswara

 Rishi Bhrigu first went to Lord Indra, the King of Gods but returned empty-handed, then he went to Lord Brahma, and then to Lord Shiva, but was not satisfied with their deed.
-None of them recognized his presence for which he cursed them.
+None of them recognized his presence, for which he cursed them.

-The cow and calf, every day used to provide their milk in the anthill to lessen the thirst of Vishnu.
-One day cowherd caught the act thus he tried to beat the cow.
+The cow and calf, every day, used to provide their milk in the anthill to lessen the thirst of Vishnu.
+One day cowherd caught the act; thus, he tried to beat the cow.
 For his unknown mistake, Venkateshwara cursed the Chola king to become a Demon as per dharma.
-The king begged for mercy for which Srinivasa told him that in his second birth as Akasa Raja, Lord will marry his daughter, Padmavati.
+The king begged for mercy, for which Srinivasa told him that in his second birth as Akasa Raja, Lord would marry his daughter, Padmavati.

 Thus, it is also believed that Lord Vishnu has manifested himself in the temple of Tirumala Venkateswara Temple during this Kali age to guide and direct his devotees towards salvation.

-According to some scriptures, Srinivasa actually turned himself into a stone form after Laxmi found out that he got married to another woman named Padmavathi (Alamelu Manga).
+According to some scriptures, Srinivasa actually turned himself into a stone form after Laxmi found out that he married another woman named Padmavathi (Alamelu Manga).
 After Srinivasa manifested into a stone statue, Padmavati and Lakshmi also turned themselves on either side.
 Goddess Lakshmi with him on his left side of the chest while Padmavathi rests on his Chest’s right side.
-Also, Vakula Devi (mother of Srinivasa of that time) in form of a garland.
+Also, Vakula Devi (mother of Srinivasa of that time) in the form of a garland.

 The Richest Temple

-With regards to Puranas as mentioned above, Lord Balaji or Venkateswara took a huge loan from Lord Kubera for his marriage with Devi Padmavati.
-So as to clear the debt, devotees from all over the world visit the shrine and donate money.
-This is the reason why Srinivasa is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.
+With regards to Puranas, as mentioned above, Lord Balaji or Venkateswara took a huge loan from Lord Kubera for his marriage with Devi Padmavati.
+To clear the debt, devotees from all over the world visit the shrine and donate money.
+This is why Srinivasa is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.